sunriseapps/imagesorcery-mcp/README.md

 ### Code Style

-- Follow PEP 8 style guidelines
+- Follow PEP 8 style guidelines (enforced by Ruff)
 - Use type hints where appropriate
 - Use pydantic for data validation and serialization
 - Register tools using `register_tool` functions within their respective modules.